Space dock: Science fiction

 Space docks in science fiction play an important role in the construction and maintenance of space vessels.
 They add a depth of realism to the fictional worlds they appear in and continue the nautical parallels that most space-based science fiction uses.
 Space docks serve the same purpose as their non-fictional terrestrial dry dock counterparts, being used for construction, repairs, refits and restorations of spacecraft.
 Some play significant plot roles, others hide in the background in many sci-fi media.

 Such science fiction settings as Star Wars, Babylon 5, the Honorverse and the Foundation series mention or allude substantially to such facilities.

 Star Trek

 Space docks of varying styles and sizes have made a number of appearances in the Star Trek science fiction universe.
 Often they were shown as open, metal framed structures in which a vessel could be docked.
-The first such drydock was seen in Star Trek: The Motion Picture with the refit USS Enterprise (NCC-1701) contained within such an "orbital dockyard" before being sent to intercept an alien vessel on course for Earth — "chronologically" speaking in the storyline, an earlier example (set in 2151) also housed the first Enterprise of Capt.
+The first such dry dock was seen in Star Trek: The Motion Picture with the refit USS Enterprise (NCC-1701) contained within such an "orbital dockyard" before being sent to intercept an alien vessel on course for Earth—"chronologically" speaking in the storyline, an earlier example (set in 2151) also housed the first Enterprise of Capt.
 Jonathan Archer at the start of the Star Trek: Enterprise series.

-A larger facility, known as Earth Spacedock was seen for the first time in Star Trek III: The Search for Spock.
-These were huge orbital command installations incorporating internal space docks that could be completely enclosed – starships could enter through bay doors to receive supplies or maintenance.